-Our health and well-being can be greatly influenced by complex social factors such as where we live, and the strength of our families and communities.
+Our health is greatly influenced by complex factors such as where we live, and the strength of our families and communities.
 But despite knowing this, positive change is not occurring at a promising pace.

 A Compass for the Nation—and for Us

-At the same time, we are well aware that we are just one organization – and building a Culture of Health will take unprecedented collaboration.
-With the Action Framework as a guide, we hope to inspire new ideas and partnerships that can help advance the common cause of better health for all.
+At the same time, we realize that building a Culture of Health will take unprecedented collaboration.
+Across our work, we welcome new partnerships and ideas from all sectors that can help advance the common cause of better health for all.